grain-lang/grain/stdlib/number.md

 parseFloat : String -> Result<Number, String>
 ```

-Parses a string representation of a float into a `Number`
+Parses a string representation of a float into a `Number`.
+Underscores that appear
+in numeric portions of the input are ignored.

 Parameters: